horietakehiro/cfn-docgen/README.md

 ---

-cfn-docgen is a command line tool that generates the table-formatted CloudFormation(cfn) definition file(csv/excel/md) from the original, yaml or json formatted template file.
+cfn-docgen is a command line tool that generates the table-formatted CloudFormation(cfn) definition file from the original, yaml or json formatted template file.
-ALl the definitions of each sections of cfn template, listed below, are flattened as table format, and listed in each sheets(in xlsx) or each files(csv/md).
+ALl the definitions of each sections of cfn template, listed below, are flattened as table format, and listed in each sheets(in xlsx) or each files(in other format).
 - Parameters
 - Mappings
 - Resources
   - Properties
+    - Summary
+    - Detail
   - CreationPolicy
   - UpdatePolicy
   - UpdateReplacePolicy